 Not only did the search results get an upgrade, but so did the featured snippets.
 Google’s blog post also gives an example of the query “parking on a hill with no curb.”
 While that might sound easy, Google previously only gave you information on how to park on a hill, ignoring the part about there being no curb.
 With BERT, it gives you a better demonstration of how to align your wheels when there is no curb.

 These upgrades to search results and featured snippets may not seem massive, but again, this is the biggest update in almost five years for Google algorithms.
 In the search engine world, that’s an eternity.

 You’re probably wondering “if BERT is for better search queries, what does that have to do with the content of your webpage?”
-Since BERT is designed to better process subtle contexts of languages, it’s important to make sure your content is aligned and crystal clear so that BERT can deliver it in the search queries you want to be featured in.
+Since BERT is designed to process subtle contexts of languages better, it’s important to make sure your content is aligned and crystal clear so that BERT can deliver it in the search queries you want to be featured in.
 Some of your more SEO savvy marketers may be thinking that that means longtail keywords (hyper-specific phrases) have increased in importance with BERT.
 Wrong.
 Again, since it’s a language processing tool, it’s about connecting the dots between what the user wants and the information needed.